Sergei Kirov: Aftermath

+Kirov was cremated and his ashes interred in the Kremlin Wall necropolis in a state funeral, with Stalin and other prominent members of the CPSU personally carrying his coffin.
 After Kirov's death, Stalin called for swift punishment of the traitors and those found negligent in Kirov's death.
 Nikolayev was tried alone and secretly by Vasili Ulrikh, Chairman of the Military Collegium of the Supreme Court of the USSR.
-He was sentenced to death by shooting on 29 December 1934, and the sentence was carried out that very night.
+He was sentenced to death by shooting on 29 December 1934.
+The sentence was carried out that night.
 The Soviet government, led by Stalin, stated that their investigation proved that the assassin was acting on behalf of a secret Zinovievist group.

-The hapless Commissar Borisov died the day after Kirov's assassination, allegedly falling from a moving truck while riding with a group of NKVD agents.
-According to Orlov, Borisov's wife was committed to an insane asylum, while Nikolayev's mysterious "friend" and alleged provocateur, who had supplied him with the revolver and money, was later shot on Stalin's personal orders.
+Commissar Borisov died the day after Kirov's assassination, allegedly falling from a moving truck while riding with a group of NKVD agents.
+According to Orlov, Borisov's wife was committed to an insane asylum.
+Nikolayev's mysterious friend and alleged provocateur, who had supplied him with the revolver and money, was later shot on Stalin's personal orders.

-Several NKVD officers from the Leningrad branch were convicted of negligence for not adequately protecting Kirov, and sentenced to prison terms of up to ten years.
-According to Barmine, none of the NKVD officers were executed in the aftermath, and none actually served time in prison.
+Several NKVD officers from the Leningrad branch were convicted of negligence for not adequately protecting Kirov and sentenced to prison terms of up to ten years.
+According to Barmine, none of the NKVD officers were executed in the aftermath, and none served time in prison.
 Instead, they were transferred to executive posts in Stalin's Gulag labour camps for a period of time—in effect, a demotion.
-According to Nikita Khrushchev, the same NKVD officers were later shot in 1937.
+According to Nikita Khrushchev, the same NKVD officers were shot in 1937.
 Lajos Magyar, a Hungarian communist and refugee from the fall of the Hungarian Soviet Republic of 1919, was falsely accused of complicity in Kirov's assassination.
 Magyar was convicted as a "Zinovievite-Terrorist" and sent to a Gulag, where he died in 1940.